Email FacebookTwitterMenu burgerClose thin

 • While a trust can be a useful estate planning tool, it’s not the only one you may need.
 You may also need to set up a will, advance healthcare directive or power of attorney to protect your assets.
 Life insurance, disability insurance and longterm care insurance are also things to consider including in your estate plan to ensure that you’re able to pass on as much of your estate as possible to future generations.

 • Consider talking to a financial advisor about pot trusts and how you may be able to use one to manage your estate.
-If you don’t have a financial advisor yet, finding one doesn’t have to be complicated.
-SmartAsset’s financial advisor matching tool can help you to connect with professional advisors in your local area.
-It takes just a few minutes to get your personalized advisor recommendations.
-If you’re ready, get started now.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/davidf, ©iStock.com/William_Potter, ©iStock.com/Birdland